 - During head-first deliveries and cases of shoulder dystocia, maneuvers may pull the head, neck and shoulder excessively.
 Occasionally, the baby’s clavicle or upper arm is fractured during these procedures, causing further nerve trauma.

 - Instrumental deliveries involving forceps and vacuum extractors can also damage the nerves in the face, shoulder, or cervical spine.

 Treatments for birth-related nerve damage include therapy, rehabilitation and surgery to repair or re-attach the nerves.
 At Mazie Slater Katz & Freeman, we believe that victims of birth injuries due to the negligence of doctors and nurses should be fully compensated for their damages.
-We’ve protected the rights of other New Jersey families in similar situations and we can help you too.
+Our Erb’s Palsy attorneys near you, have protected the rights of other New Jersey families in similar situations and we can help you too.

 Erb’s Palsy Lawsuits in New Jersey

 Cases of Erb’s palsy diagnosed at or near the time of birth are typically the result of medical malpractice, obstetric error or negligence.
-At Mazie Slater Katz & Freeman, we have a proven record of achieving exceptional results for victims of medical malpractice and birth injuries resulting in Erb’s palsy.
+At Mazie Slater Katz & Freeman, our Erb’s Palsy lawyers near you in New Jersey have a proven record of achieving exceptional results for victims of medical malpractice and birth injuries resulting in Erb’s palsy.
 Read about the $18.5 million jury verdict we won for a New Jersey family whose child suffered a severe birth injury due to a delayed C-section.

 Looking for an Erb’s Palsy Attorney to represent you?